 The floral array is a densely packed spike of stalkless flower heads.

 Flowers: Individual flower heads are small, only 1/2 inch wide with 5 to 8 (variation 4-14) florets which have a pinkish purple corollas with funnelform throats, without hair on the inside.
 The 5 lobes of the corolla slightly reflex.
-The stamens are not exserted from the throat but the style is and it is long and deeply bifurcated.
-The phyllaries around the outside of the flower head are in 4 to 5 series, ovate to oblong in shape, unequal in size.
+Five stamens tightly surround the single style.
+These are not exserted from the throat when the floret opens but the long and deeply bifurcated style is.
+Around the outside of the flower head are the phyllaries in 4 to 5 series, ovate to oblong in shape, unequal in size.
 Tips are broadly rounded to obtuse.
 These are usually without hair but may have translucent margins.
 The tips do not reflex.
 Lower flower heads will have a visible linear green bract at the base, longer than the head.

 Seed: Fertile flowers produce a dry seed (a cypsela), 4.5 to 6 mm long, that has bristly hair attached for wind dispersion.
 Seeds require 60 days of cold stratification to break dormancy.